the mandalorian and grogu trailer

 🚀 Where Was The Mandalorian Filmed?

-Whether you’re curious about Mandalorian Season 1, 2, or 3, or the new movie, here’s the full guide to the real filming locations and real-world places used in The Mandalorian that fans can travel to today.
+Whether you’re curious about Mandalorian Season 1, 2, or 3, or the new movie, here’s the full guide to the real filming locations that provide the footage used in The Mandalorian that fans can travel to today.
 This is the way!

-🪨 Rocky Peak Park – Grogu’s Force Beacon Planet
+🪨 Rocky Peak Park, California – Grogu’s Force Beacon Planet

 One of the few real outdoor filming locations used was Rocky Peak Park in Simi Valley, California.
 It’s the place where Grogu sat on the seeing stone, and Boba Fett wrecked stormtroopers.